 Step 3.
 Use Keywords in Your Post

-Before we get into this, I want to first say that when using your keywords, do not force your keywords into your content to point that your writing sounds unnatural.
+Before we get into this, I want first to say that when using your keywords, do not force your keywords into your content to the point that your writing sounds unnatural.

 Okay, moving on.

 I know that it’s not always ideal to include your keywords in your post title because sometimes it just doesn’t sound natural, or it isn’t catchy enough.

 What I typically like to do is use my “catchy” title for my blog post title, and use my SEO friendly title in the SEO title section of my Yoast SEO plugin (you’ll see an example of where to put your “SEO title” in the image below).